-- the PharmNRT Intake Form prior to going to the Health Center Pharmacy to receive your free NRT. - 2) Nicotine Replacement Therapy is often available through individual insurance plans.
+- 2) Nicotine Replacement Therapy is often available through individual insurance plans.
 Students should check with their insurance for cessation information/resources. - 3) The quit line (1-800-QUIT-NOW) can provide one (1) free box of gum or patch after a cessation consultation and quit plan formation. - 4) UO offers smoking cessation programs for students and employees who want to quit and an employee assistance program for employees who need a venue to explore solutions and receive emotional support.
 The State of Oregon requires insurance companies to cover at least \$500 in tobacco cessation.
 For faculty and staff covered by the PEBB statewide plan, tobacco cessation is covered in full for in-plan treatment Coverage under other PEBB plans is available at this website.